If you're looking for the best kids multivitamin we think we've found it: Hiya Health!

 Now with that said, this is often either skipped in kids vitamins, or put in at such a low dose it's relatively negligible.

-For instance, Mary Ruth's includes a whopping .02 mg of Choline which is less than 1% o the daily value.
+For instance, Mary Ruth's includes a whopping .02 mg of Choline which is less than 1% of the daily value.

 With that said, in 2023 Hiya released their new Kids Nightly Essentials supplement which does include choline and is a melatonin free, evening supplement to support sleep, brain health, and calmness.

-Given that choline is more for the brain and nervous system, I'd prefer it in the daily multivitamin formula instead of having to supplement it separately.
+Given that choline is more for the brain and nervous system, I'd prefer it in the daily multivitamin formula instead of having to supplement it separately, but happy to see it included somewhere.

 Hiya Health Kids Daily Probiotic Review: